VVill-ga/vvill.dev/content/projects/website.md

 It may not look like that much, because really it's not.
 The biggest challange that I found in the "building a personal website" project wasn't the website itself, but making it personal.
 This version took me a couple months to figure out.
-However, on the way I went through many learning curves of trying on different outfits, different styles, and different frameworks, some of which I'll share as screenshots below.
+However, along the way I went through many learning curves of trying on different outfits, different styles, and different frameworks, some of which I'll share as screenshots below.